geokodikas/docker/README.md

     "try_import_on_http": true
   }
 ```
-When starting, geokodikas will read the `import_from_export_metadata` table and check whether the correct import is available in the DB.
+When starting, geokodikas checks in the `import_from_export_metadata` table whether the correct import is available in the DB.
-If there is no import available, geokodikas will download the configured file and start importing it in the database using `pg_restore`.
+If there is no import available, geokodikas downloads the configured file and start importing it in the database using `pg_restore`.
-After updating the metadata table, the process will exit.
-Nomad will then restart the container, which will then see the import is already available
+After updating the metadata table, the process exits.
+Nomad then restart the container, thereafter the container sees that the import is already available
-and then start the HTTP API.
+and thus starts the HTTP API.

 In the Nomad configuration file, the database to import can be configured using the [meta keys]{https://github.com/geokodikas/docker/blob/master/nomad/geokodikas.nomad#L54}.
 After changing these parameters, you can Nomad to run the new job using: